gencGrudaAlsterspree/laravel-mailjet-mailer/README.md

 - `$MailjetMessage->isSent()` if the message was sent, this includes `open`, `click`, `spam` and `unsub` events.
 -  `$MailjetMessage->isOpened()` if the message was opened, this includes `click` and `unsub`.
-- `$MailjetMessage->isClicked()` if the CTA (Call To Action) button was clicked.
+- `$MailjetMessage->isClicked()` if the CTA (Call To Action) was clicked.
 - `$MailjetMessage->isBounced()` if the e-mail was bounced.
 This includes soft and hard bounces.
 	- `$MailjetMessage->isSoftBounce()` if the bounce has a temporary issue, e.g. timeouts or e-mail box full.
 Delivery will be tried within 5 days.
 After 5 days the message status will be set to a hard bounce.
 	- `$MailjetMessage->isHardBounce()` if the bounce has permanent issue, e.g. invalid e-mail addresses, non-existing destination servers.
 	- `$MailjetMessage->getBounceReason()` get the reason why an e-mail bounced.
 - `$MailjetMessage->isBlocked()` if the message was blocked.
-This error can have various reasons, e.g. so called pre-block which also possible spam or e-mails which have previously hard bounced, etc.
+This error can have various reasons, e.g. so called pre-block which also filters possible spam or e-mails which have previously hard bounced, etc.
 	- `$MailjetMessage->getBlockedReason()` get the reason why an e-mail was blocked.
 - `$MailjetMessage->isSpam()` if the e-mail was marked as spam.
 	- `$MailjetMessage->getSpamSource()` get the source which marked this e-mail as spam.